BetterThanTomorrow/calva/docs/site/inspector.md

 ## Configuration

 There is only one setting for the inspector: `calva.autoOpenInspector` controls wether the view is revealed as part of connecting the REPL to Calva.
-It defaults to `true`.
+It defaults to `false`.